simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 1. Finish clearing the 3rd field (overtaken by pines) and plant about a half-acre(?) of buckwheat by hand(???) harvest by hand.

-*See the [official buckwheat planting thread](https://twitter.com/simonsarris/status/1261093563087097857) for progress*
+*Update august 2020: This failed.
+See the [official buckwheat planting thread](https://twitter.com/simonsarris/status/1261093563087097857) for details*

 2. Move garden closer to house, so we can walk outside with bare feet on brick path to reach it easily from kitchen